Management Customer [Customer Name] Routing

 Used for troubleshooting, you can remove carriers from a route and run a quick test.

-- Lock (Whitelist): Select one or more rate cards from the list of available providers.
+- Lock (Allow): One or more rate cards from the list of available providers.

-- Exclude (Blacklist): Exclude access to one or more rate cards in the list of available providers.
+- Exclude (Deny): Exclude access to one or more rate cards in the list of available providers.

 Exclude Use Case

-If a customer reports an issue with a carrier or route, you can come here and set the carrier/route in Exclude and
+If a customer reports an issue with a carrier or route, you can come here and set the carrier / route to Exclude and

 Save, then come back and remove it, and do a